 Start by whisking together 1/4 cup dark brown sugar, 2 heaping tablespoons of Dijon mustard and then 1/4 cup of balsamic vinegar.
 Then add 1 tablespoon Worcestershire, 1 teaspoon kosher salt and 1/2 teaspoon freshly ground black pepper and 1/4 teaspoon of red pepper flakes into a medium bowl and set aside.

-Next, place the sautéed onions, [washed and trimmed] carrots, the smashed and peeled garlic cloves and the balsamic dijon sauce into a gallon size re-sealable bag.
+Next, place 1 onion that’s been sautéed, 1 bunch [washed and trimmed] carrots, the smashed and peeled garlic cloves and the balsamic dijon sauce into a gallon size re-sealable bag.
 Then add in the roast, squeeze out as much air as humanly possible before sealing.

 Boom.
 Prep is done.